kaapstorm/the_right_god/src/01_the_daily.rst

             which that experience takes place is a property of the universe.

-            We are your proof of this.
             We are the evidence that this is not just inside your mind.

-            OK.
-I think it's time.
-Once you know what I'm talking about, I will explain why now.
+            You have seen us as an anomaly on your graphs.
+Now let me show you the best explanation for that anomaly.

-            Close your eyes again, and this time listen for words in your voice that are not your own.
+            Close your eyes again, and this time: Listen for words in your own voice that are not your own words.
+You will know what I mean.

 Ruth Graham
     Michael, I must tell you that at this point it took about a second.